 Finding a perfect, juicy, and sweet mango at your local grocery store or farmers market may seem like a challenge.
-When selecting your favorite fruit from the local produce aisle, you may be taking a big risk if you’re unsure of what to look for to find a perfectly ripe mango.

 How to Pick a Ripe Mango

 pay less attention to the color (it doesn’t indicate ripeness)

 Although you may stumble upon mangoes with different colors, these colors indicate the mango variety instead of their ripeness.
 Try your best to pay less attention to the color and more attention to the feel and smell of the fruit instead!

 Popular Mango Varieties

 There are several different types of mangoes on the market that influence the different colors you may see.
 View the quick list below to understand the most common varieties you may find in your local store!